As you’re evaluating ERP systems, you’ve probably realized the importance of cloud connectivity.

 Unprecedented Growth of Machine Learning

-Machine learning (ML) is a subset of AI.
-In short, it focuses on a machine’s capability to learn and process data.
-As we move into 2023, we can expect to see a greater number of SaaS platforms with built-in ML features.
+As we move into 2023, we can expect to see a greater number of SaaS platforms with built-in machine learning (ML) features.
+This will enable:

-• The ability to learn about each customer’s preferences and habits
+• The ability to learn about each customer’s preferences and needs

 • Easier internal communication and collaboration